xmican10/KNN-project/README.md

 ------------------------------
 ```

-The evaluation shows that our final model significantly outperformed the baseline across all metrics, demonstrating improvements of 19.34 percentage points for the Jaccard Index, 20.51 percentage points for the Boundary F-score, and 19.93 percentage points in the combined $\mathcal{J\&F}$ mean score.
+The evaluation shows that our final model significantly outperformed the baseline across all metrics, demonstrating improvements of 19.34 percentage points for the Jaccard Index, 20.51 percentage points for the Boundary F-score, and 19.93 percentage points in the combined J\&F mean score.
 These results highlight the effectiveness of the enhancements incorporated into the final model.

 ### Final perfmormance